gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 Maddy twisted around as far as she could in her harness but couldn't see anything.
 "They're right behind us!"
-Sindy shouted.
-She had dropped her head to look backward through her own legs.
+Sindy shouted, looking upside-down through her own legs.

 Maddy gulped and did the same.
 For a moment everything swam around her